CBICA/NiChart_Project/README.md

    ```

    Then install PyTorch using the following command.
 Make sure to use the correct index url for your CUDA version as specified on the [PyTorch getting started page](https://pytorch.org/get-started/locally/).
-   On Linux, version 2.3.1 is sufficient.
+   On Linux, use version 2.3.1.
 On Windows, 2.5.1 is known to work.
    ```
    pip install torch==2.3.1 --index-url https://download.pytorch.org/whl/cu121
    ```